enko-tm/docker-skypeforlinux/README.md

 ## Limitations

-- Minimize to system tray does not work.  : @UPDATE   in  elementary OS Loki Minimize to system tray DOES work.
+- Minimize to system tray does not work.

 # Maintenance